chizhangucb/tmleCommunity/cran-comments.md

 * Package required but not available: 'h2oEnsemble'

 This package provides important additional functionality to `tmleCommunity`.
-Source code for h2oEnsemble is available from \url{https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble}
+Source code for h2oEnsemble is available from [this repository](https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble)

 There was one WARNING: